-- planned and agreed activity - - activity planned within independent business structure
+planned and agreed activity

+----- planned activity

 5.1.
 Improvement of airspace use, continuing to promote the best practices

 Improvement of airspace use has been the major focus in FAB establishment and the most of progress within SES initiative has been made in this domain.
 It will continue being the focal activity also for NEFAB co-operation within the FAB as well as at the interfaces with neighbouring FABs and third countries.